 How much does Platelet Rich Plasma cost?

-This answer once again depends on the joint location and severity of the condition.
+This answer once again depends on the joint location, condition, physician, clinic, and state.
+A broad ballpark range would be $500-$2,000.
 In generally, our treatments are the most cost-effective in Gilbert, Chandler and Mesa, AZ and usually only cost a small fraction compared to a patients health insurance deductible, hyaluronic acid injections, or cortisone injections.

 Who is a candidate for Platelet Rich Plasma?

-Candidates for PRP treatments include anyone with musculoskeletal pain excluding poorly controlled diabetics, people on steroids such as cortisone, people on daily NSAIDS such as Ibuprofen, and people with high levels of inflammation.
+Candidates for PRP treatments include anyone with musculoskeletal pain excluding poorly controlled diabetics, autoimmune patients, people on steroids such as cortisone, people on daily NSAIDS such as Ibuprofen, severely obese patients, and people with high levels of inflammation.